rishikasb/safespace-skill-runbook/README.md

         * 2.1.3 Click "Next", no other options need to be changed, except use your own initials for the uniqueID (note: this must be at least 3 characters long).
         * 2.1.4 Verify the resources created, specifically in the S3 bucket.

-    * 2.2 In the S3 bucket, create a folder "lambda-code" and upload three zip files from this repo.
+    * 2.2 In the S3 bucket, create a folder "lambda-code" and upload four zip files from this repo.
-        * 2.3.1 lambda-code/AnalyzeMeetingLambda.zip, lambda-code/TranscribeLambda.zip, and lambda-code/AlexaSkillLambda.zip
+        * 2.3.1 lambda-code/AnalyzeMeetingLambda.zip, lambda-code/TranscribeLambda.zip, lambda-code/AlexaSkillLambda.zip, and lambda-code/copyrecording.zip.

 3. Launch a CloudFormation Stack using the file "Mansplaining_LambdaFunctions.yml".
 Follow the same steps as above in 2.1.1-2.1.4.

-    * 3.1.Verify the two Lambda functions created.
+    * 3.1.Verify all four Lambda functions are created.

-4. Create CopyRecording Lambda function and configure its trigger.

-    * 4.1 Navigate to the AWS Console and select Lambda, and click "Create function".

-    * 4.2 Select "Author from scratch", and for basic information:
-        * 4.2.1 Function name : CopyRecording
-        * 4.2.2 Runtime : Node.js 12.x
+4. Configure CopyRecordingLambda trigger through console (Note: this portion can also be automated based on instructions at https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-s3-notification-lambda/)

-        * 4.2.3 In the function code, under Actions, select "upload .zip file".
+    * 4.1 Click on the Lambda function name

-        * 4.2.4 Upload the file in this repository, entitled "copyrecording.zip" (here: https://github.com/sirimuppala/mansplaining-skill/blob/master/lambda-code/copyrecording.zip)
+    * 4.2 Add trigger (note: You can't create triggers for the $LATEST version, you must create them for a numbered version, as explained here: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-add-triggers-lam-console.html)

-    * 4.3 Add trigger
+    * 4.3 Select a trigger:
         * 4.3.1 Choose S3
         * 4.3.2 Bucket : Select the chime-meeting-sdk-<aws-account-id>-<region>-recording-artifacts bucket
         * 4.3.3 Event type : PUT